 The evaluation team applied each ASE CEM work unit.
-The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the Cisco Secure Firewall ASA Virtual 9.20 products that are consistent with the Common Criteria, and product security function descriptions that support the requirements.
+The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the Cisco ASA 9.20 on Cisco Secure Firewall 4200 Series products that are consistent with the Common Criteria, and product security function descriptions that support the requirements.